 - The nipple that is going to be used should be soft.

-- We do not recommend the use of special nipples for cleft palate that are available even commercially, because they are bulky and are usually hardly tolerated by the infant.
-Instead, we recommend rubber nipples, which soften with prolonged boiling.
+- We do not recommend the use of special nipples for cleft palate that are available in the market, because they are bulky and are hardly tolerated by the infant.
+We recommend instead, rubber nipples, which soften with prolonged boiling.

 - Carving criss-cross the nipple with a pair of scissors, growing the opening and it is facilitated the flow of the milk or formula.